dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/debugging-errors.md

 ---
 title: "Debugging errors"
 id: "debugging-errors"
-description: Learn about errors and the art of debugging those errors.
+description: Learn about errors and the art of debugging them.
 displayText: Debugging errors
 hoverSnippet: Learn about errors and the art of debugging those errors.
 ---